-The bill revises the statutes of limitations concerning claims for injury to real property in Montana.
-It amends Section 27-2-102 of the Montana Code Annotated to clarify when a claim or cause of action for injury to real property arises.
+House Bill No. introduced by K. Seekins-Crowe and others aims to revise the statutes of limitations concerning claims for injury to real property in Montana.
+The bill amends Section 27-2-102 of the Montana Code Annotated (MCA) to clarify when a claim or cause of action for injury to real property arises.
 Specifically, it states that such a claim arises when the conduct causing the injury is complete, regardless of ongoing injury, and when the property owner is aware or should be aware of the injury.
-Additionally, it establishes that a claim must be brought within the specified period of limitation, and if not, the claim is barred for the current and all subsequent owners of the property.
+Additionally, the bill emphasizes that a claim must be brought within the established period of limitation.

 Statutes affected: